gabiqss/olivia-rodrigo-lyrics/README.md

 - **Requests-OAuthlib:** A library for OAuth support in Python.
 It simplifies the process of interacting with OAuth-based APIs like Twitter.
 Special thanks to the Requests-OAuthlib community for their contributions and support.

-We extend our gratitude to the open-source community for fostering the development of these tools and making them accessible for projects like ours.
+Special thanks to the open-source community for fostering the development of these tools and making them accessible for projects like mine.

 ## Getting Started
 To run the Olivia Rodrigo Lyrics Twitter bot, follow these steps: